-With a graded premium life insurance, you receive a refund plus interest (up to 10% and varies by company) on the premiums paid if there is a death within the graded benefit whole life period.
+With a graded premium life insurance, during the waiting period, you receive a refund plus interest (up to 10% and varies by company) on the premiums paid if there is a death within the graded benefit whole life period.
 This ensures that the policyholder will at least get their money back if the policy doesn’t payout.

-The terms graded and modified are used interchangeably among final expense insurance companies.
+The terms graded and modified whole life insurance are used interchangeably among final expense insurance companies.

 Other companies may offer percentages of the face value on the policy which gradually increase over the first few years.
 For Example, 30% of the face value in year 1, 75% of the face value in year 2, and 100% of the face value on year 3.

 The graded benefit structure can vary from company to company, so it is best to work with an independent life insurance agent who can best navigate the marketplace to find the best option for you.